Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Note: The exact mechanism that ensures seamless playback depends on client capabilities and will be implementation-specific.
 The shared [=media segment=] may need to be detected and deduplicated to avoid presenting it twice.

+### Period continuity ### {#timing-connectivity-continuity}

+In addition to [[#timing-connectivity|period connectivity]], [[!MPEGDASH]] defines period continuity, which is a special case of period connectivity where the two samples on the boundary between the connected [=representations=] are consecutive on the same [=sample timeline=].

+Note: The above can only be true if the sample boundary exactly matches the period boundary.

+Period continuity MAY be signaled in the [=MPD=] when the above condition is met, in which case period connectivity SHALL NOT be simultaneously signaled on the same [=representation=].
+Continuity implies connectivity.

+Clients MAY take advantage of any platform-specific optimizations for seamless playback that knowledge of period continuity enables; otherwise, clients SHALL treat continuity the same as connectivity.

 ## Time shift window ## {#timing-timeshift}

 Issue: Determine appropriate content for this section.